solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Azure provides different services for relaying *messages* and *events*.
 When one system sends a message to another, it expects the receiving system to handle the message in a particular way and respond.
-However, with events, the publisher has no expectation about how the event is handled.
+However, with events, the publisher does not care how the event is handled.

 #### Azure Event Grid